 In 2001, SGL flew a large AIRGrav survey in Western Canada over the Turner Valley area, a well known oil and gas producing region south of Calgary, Alberta.
 The survey area covered the foothills of the Rocky Mountains.
-The general trend of the geology in the area is north-north-west/south-south-east.
-A total of 12 500 line km were flown using a fixed-wing aircraft to simultaneously collect AIRGrav and magnetometer data.
+The general trend of the geology in the area is north-northwest/south-south-east.
+A total of 12,500 line kilometers (lkm) were flown using a fixed-wing aircraft to simultaneously collect AIRGrav and magnetometer data.
 The survey was completed in less than five weeks, over very mountainous terrain, ranging from approximately 1000 m ASL to approximately 2000 m ASL.
 East-west traverse lines were spaced at 250m and north-south control lines at 1000m.

 Figure 2 shows a representation of the AIRGrav data and the aeromagnetic data acquired during the Turner Valley survey.
-The colour image displays the first vertical derivative of the Bouguer gravity, with the warm colours representing gravity highs.
+The color image displays the first vertical derivative of the Bouguer gravity, with the warm colors representing gravity highs.
 The grey shades are the shadow of the first vertical derivative of the aeromagnetic data.

+Figure 2: First vertical derivative of AIRGrav data with a shadow of the first vertical derivative of the magnetic data.
+The known oil fields are shown.

 The western side of the data set is dominated by north-south trending faults associated with the foothills region.
 The eastern side of the area consists of flat lying sediments.
 Gas and oil producing areas are outlined by solid and dotted lines respectively.
-The long north south trending field in the centre of the area is the Turner Valley field, first discovered in 1914.
+The long north south trending field in the center of the area is the Turner Valley field, first discovered in 1914.
 The Turner Valley field, and the Quirk Creek Field, in the northwest of the area are generally associated with gravity highs.
-Eastwest trending lineaments, marked with dashed lines, were determined by joining terminations on the aeromagnetic data.
+East-west trending lineaments, marked with dashed lines, were determined by joining terminations on the aeromagnetic data.
 The same lineaments also mark changes in the gravity signal, and offset the Turner Valley field.